leonjza/frida-boot/course/3-chapter-3/lifecycle.md

 ## load timeout

 The PIN brute forcer we have implemented finished relatively quickly, and is implemented by reusing the target program's logic.
-When you make a call to `script.load()`, the sript you have provided in the `create_script()` call is sent to the Frida agent in the process and evaluated.
+When you make a call to `script.load()`, the script you have provided in the `create_script()` call is sent to the Frida agent in the process and evaluated.
 Frida gives this the call to `script.load()` about 30 seconds to complete.
 If it took longer than that, Frida would raise an exception stating that a timeout was reached.

 ![script-load-time](../_media/script-load-time.png)